grahamc/system-configurations/README.md

-# System Config
+# System Configurations

 [![built with nix][built-with-nix-badge]][built-with-nix-site]

+This repository holds the [Home Manager][home-manager] and [nix-darwin][nix-darwin] configurations for my machines.
-The configuration for my development environment on Linux and macOS.
-Uses [Home Manager][home-manager] and [nix-darwin][nix-darwin].
-I don't expect anyone else to use this, but I figured I'd leave the repository public as a resource for people who want to manage their systems similarly.
+I don't expect anyone else to use this, but I figured I'd leave the repo public as a resource for people who want to manage their systems similarly.

-Table of Contents
+## Table of Contents

 <!--
   DO NOT EDIT THE TABLE OF CONTENTS MANUALLY.